bill-mca/bill-mca.github.io/purposeful-interdisciplinary-collaboration.md

 One way of making a start on developing this skill, leveraging the build project, would be to go to the potential end users of the technology that I am developing and then ask them to work with me on it so that what I come out with meets their needs.

+## References

+Savory, A & Butterfield, J, 1999, *Holistic management: a new framework for decision making*, Island Press, Washington, D. C.